singerla/automizer-data/src/parser/README.md

 Matching content is done row-by-row as follows:
 - If first cell matches `config.separator`, a new dataTable is created and added to results.
-- If first cell is empty or whitespace-only, the row will be skipped.
+- If both, first cell and second cell, are empty or whitespace-only, the row will be skipped.
 - If first cell matches a record from `config.skipRows`, the row will be skipped.
 - If the first cell is non-empty and there is no second cell, the contents of the first cell will be added to `info`
-- If first an second cell are filled, and first cell does not match a record from `config.metaMap`, the current row will be added to `body`.
+- If first and second cell is filled, and if first cell does not match a record from `config.metaMap`, the current row will be added to `body`.
 - If first cell matches a record from `config.metaMap`, the row will be added to `meta`.

 ### GESStabs configuration